Contact - Save the ChildrenJoint response lead

 About the crisis

-These population movements have had an overwhelming effect on social and economic stability in the northeast of Nigeria.
+The population movements have had an overwhelming effect on social and economic stability in the northeast of Nigeria.
 In recently liberated areas, within refugee camps and among many host communities, there is a severe shortage of basic supplies such as clean water, food and means of livelihood.
-An estimated 8.5 million people in the most affected areas of northeast Nigeria are classified as requiring lifesaving humanitarian assistance.
-A further 5.2 million people are currently food insecure.
+An estimated 7.1 million people in the most affected areas of northeast Nigeria are classified as requiring lifesaving humanitarian assistance.

 The Dutch Relief Alliance Response

-The Nigeria Joint Response sees seven DRA member organisations work together to provide emergency humanitarian assistance to the people affected by the crisis in northeast Nigeria.
-The collaboration will continue until the end of 2017 and will directly target more than 215,000 beneficiaries with humanitarian assistance.
+The Nigeria Joint Response sees five DRA member organizations and five local partners work together to provide emergency humanitarian assistance to the people affected by the crisis in northeast Nigeria.
+The collaboration will continue until the end of 2019 and will directly target more than 90,000 beneficiaries with humanitarian assistance.
 The action will see:

-- More than 98,000 people receive food, vouchers or cash to meet their immediate food needs.
+- 8,217 people receive food, vouchers or cash to meet their immediate food needs.

-- 22,500 people receive seeds and/or agricultural inputs to improve agricultural production and enhance livelihoods.
+- 18,075 people receive agricultural inputs or benefit from Income Generating Activities to enhance livelihoods.